dgraph-io/benchmarks/data/README.md

 $ zgrep "<film.film.starring>" rdf-films.gz | wc -l
 1397647

-# TODO: The following is an artifact of how data was filtered from freebase.
-Fix this.
+# DONE: The following is an artifact of how data was filtered from freebase. ~~Fix this.~~
+# Fixed!
 # Mediator --> Actor
 $ zgrep "<film.performance.actor>" rdf-films.gz | wc -l
-227
+1396420

 # Film --> Director
 $ zgrep "<film.film.directed_by>" rdf-films.gz | wc -l